-MEDIA PRODUCTION FOUNDATION 2 (PRINT)
+MEDIA PRODUCTION FOUNDATION 2 (GRAPHIC DESIGN)

 TASC Code MED215117

-TASC Level Level 2
+TASC Level 2

 TCE Points 15

 TCE Standards ICT

+Pre-requisites

-Pre-requisites none
+No Pre-requisites

 Understanding the media is becoming increasingly challenging in the 21st Century.

 This course is one of a pair of courses that offers learners experiences in print media production and print analysis.

 It provides both a foundation for further study in media and may serve as an endpoint of learning for those wishing to gain basic graphic design skills as well develop an understanding of the process involved in creating their own media products.